 New infants are beginning school now, so I’ve been looking at what their lives would have been like a hundred years ago.

 In those days, many children started school when they were three or even two.
 The youngest ones were known as ‘the babies’.
 An inspector in 1899 wrote that ”the babies badly want a room for themselves, they have, I am afraid, a dull life in the gallery”.
-This was probably at the old National Infants School in Church Street (now number 22).
+This was probably when the National Infants School was at the bottom of Church Street (now number 22).

 A group at Witham National Infants school in Guithavon Street in about 1920.
 On the second row back, the two girls at the left hand end are Marion de Monti and Ethel de Monti, whose father Henry Francis Aloysius de Monti was bandmaster at the Bridge Hospital before and after the First World War.
 Their mother was Ada Bunce de Monti.

 A new Infants’ school was built in 1902, further up Church Street, known as Chipping Hill School.
 There were two whole rooms just for infants, a great improvement.
 The Vicar described it as “bright and warm”.
 The building still stands, it has the year 1902 on the front.

 Infants and their brothers and sisters would usually walk home to lunch, if there was any to be had.
 Jim White said that his teacher Miss Gentry “used to bring, give me, a big piece of apple pie or something like that because she knew my father was out of work.
 And we had no food.
 We more or less starved.
 She often gave us food you know.”
 His father had worked in catering at Harrods before the First World War, but this was in the 1920s, when work was harder to come by.